enspirit/bmg-website/src/content/docs/reference/Operations/minus.md

 left.minus(right)
 ```

+### Problem

+Given two relations with the same header, remove all of the tuples in one from the other.

+Example: *I want all the products except those in the list of discontinued products.*

+### Description

 The set difference of two relations.
 The result contains those tuples that are in `left` but not in `right`.

 The result's header is identical with that of the inputs'.